chumaky/docker-images/README.md

 ### Demo
 The most detailed demo is available in Datero [tutorial](https://datero.tech/docs/tutorial/).

-A couple of simple demos are available in `demo` folder:
+A couple of simple but obsolete demos are available in `demo` folder.
+They are not maintained anymore:
 - [MSSQL - Mongo - SQLite](demo/mssql_mongo_sqlite/)
 - [Oracle - Mysql](demo/oracle_mysql/)